 It’s not until recently that people have started thinking of happiness as something everybody’s entitled to all of the time.
 And in the headlong pursuit of ever-present positivity, we might be shooting ourselves in the feet.
 Constant positive thinking, some researchers say, means a person can never relax — because that’s the moment a “negative” thought might squirm its way to the surface.
 And insisting that “everything works out” offers positive thinkers no back-up plan for when things don’t.

-But regardless of a given person’s traits or hometown, researchers suggest it might be better to acknowledge negative emotions instead of denying them — and then let them pass.
+The effectiveness of positive thinking is also highly dependent on individual factors like anxiety, coping mechanisms, and belief systems, so each person has to find what works for her or him Information seeking of high- and low-anxiety subjects after receiving positive and negative self-relevant feedback.
+Frey, D., Stahlberg, D., Fries, A. Journal of Personality, 1986 Dec;54(4):694-703 .
+But regardless of a person’s disposition, researchers suggest it might be better to acknowledge negative emotions instead of denying them — and then let them pass.
 An emerging style of psychotherapy, called Acceptance and Commitment Therapy (ACT), suggests we should accept that negative thoughts are guaranteed to come up.
 Instead of devoting energy to suppressing negativity, we should concentrate on identifying and committing to our values even amidst a swarm of negative thoughts.

-We’re certainly not advocating that everyone become a sourpuss for life; just like negative thinking, positive thinking has its proven benefits, both physically and psychologically Optimism and physical health: a meta-analytic review.
+We’re certainly not advocating that everyone become a sourpuss for life.
+Just like negative thinking, positive thinking has its proven benefits, both physically and psychologically Optimism and physical health: a meta-analytic review.
 Rasmussen, H.N., Scheier, M.F., Greenhouse, J.B.
 Institute for Educational Research and Public Service, University of Kansas, Lawrence, KS.
 Annals of Behavioral Medicine, 2009 Jun;37(3):239-56 .
-The trick, says Banschick, is finding the balance between being optimistic and being realistic.
+The trick is finding the balance between being optimistic and being realistic, Banschick says.
 In other words: Stop and smell the roses, but first check for dog poop on the sidewalk beneath your feet.